-There are also companies that focus specifically on digital products, such as clickbank, where you can get some really high commissions, (imagine 75% plus commissions on some items, which are a far cry from Amazon commissions that start from 4% ).
+There are also companies that focus specifically on digital products, such as clickbank, where you can get some really high commissions,.

-There are also many companies that house many affiliate programs – these are called affiliate networks.
+There are many companies that house various affiliate programs – these are called affiliate networks.

-Think of it a bit like a shopping centre for affiliate programs – you search for the company or product you’re looking to promote, then you apply to them to become an affiliate.
+Think of it a bit like giant store for affiliate programs – you search for the company or product you’re looking to promote, then you apply to them to become an affiliate.

 However, you can see clearly what percentage your commission will be when you search for companies to promote and you can make your decisions as to whether it will be worth it for you or not.

 Once you’ve applied, the respective company will consider your application and will either accept you or reject you depending on their own terms and whether they think your website is a relevant fit for them.

 Examples of affiliate networks:

 What I would say is, look at the sort of companies that have the products you want to promote and then check what affiliate network they are aligned to.

 Try and stick to a couple of affiliate networks at first, or else it can get pretty confusing trying to keep track!